 The total amount available is the agreed percentage of the sum of the salaries of staff in post at 31 July.
 Performance related pay is determined by the appraisal box mark system and is a proportionate share of the total sum.
 It is awarded as a percentage increase in basic salary.
-Performance rated as "unsatisfactory" or "unacceptable" does not receive a performance related pay award.
+Performance rated as "did not meet objectives" does not receive a performance related pay award.